 1. Breakfast Plan

 Make a plan for breakfast and avoid getting stuck picking up a bagel or sugary pastry on the go!
-A quick smoothie with Sustain or Recharge powder in the morning is easy, nourishing and delicious for people short on time.
+A quick smoothie with Plant Protein + Greens or Plant Protein + Multi powder in the morning is easy, nourishing and delicious for people short on time.
 Eggs are another great breakfast option – soft boiled only takes a few minutes to prepare, or whip up an omelet or frittata full of vegetables chopped the night before.
 Have you considered leftover grains for breakfast?
 Warm up your quinoa, buckwheat or brown rice with coconut milk, cinnamon, cardamom and vanilla.
 Delicious with a touch of maple syrup and coconut oil!

 2. Get Familiar with the Alternatives